jaherrmann/hearthstoneDeckTracker/Journal.md

 This week was rewarding in that I got my AWS up and running, despite having many setbacks.
 I'm glad that I chose to consistently upload my project through each of these weekly problems--it's really helping me out now because there seems to be less and less time each week for completed java related tasks.

+### Week 8
+Tasks Completed:
+* Worked on class assignments
+* Spring break coming so no real thoughts on school right now.

+### Week 9
+Tasks Completed
+* Class assignments
+* Started to overhaul my database as it's in a place that I don't really want to work with.

+### Week 10
+* Began work on the team project.
+* I'm very fortunate because I landed with a team that both understands the concepts we're working on and are also available.
+* Our project is a movie API.
+It's really cool.

+### Week 11
+* Team project.
+That is all.

+### Week 12
+* Got up to speed with the multithreading assignment and also went a little beyond and completed the messaging assignment too.
+* Began using some of the tehniques I saw in the team project and borrowed them into my indie.
+* Hibernate working on indie project.

+### Week 13
+* Prepared my individual presentation.
+* Wrote some tests for my indie project.
+* Conceptualized the API that I want to consume

+### Week 14
+* Big week here.
+Got hibernate working well with my database redesign and presented my research topic.
+* I have concerns about the templating.
+This will be one of the last things that I focus on, feeling that functionality is more important.

+### Week 15
+* My app consumes the API that I want it to.
+This was no small tasks as the API returns a strange JSon node object.
+* Added user functionality.
+I still need to add validation to that but the structure is there.
+* Need to allow a user to delete a deck.
+* Add deck works.

+### Week 16